 Gift giving/receiving

-Another tradition of gifts, especially for the children.
+Another tradition of gifts, especially for the children, was stockings.
 Stockings were a relatively new trend, and passengers would hang stockings (socks) in their cabins to receive gifts from Father Christmas.
-Gifts of the time included, fruit, a toy or some coins.
+Gifts of the time included fruit, a toy, or some coins.
 It was also said that naughty children received a lump of coal in their stockings.

-White star line staff would have likely received gifts in the form or tips, or lucky trinkets.
-White star would have also likely given passengers a small gift on Christmas morning, either with breakfast or at dinner in the form of a candy sweet, or a small trinket.
+White Star Line staff would have likely received gifts in the form of tips or lucky trinkets.
+White Star would have also likely given passengers a small gift on Christmas morning, either with breakfast or at dinner in the form of a candy sweet or a small trinket.

 Father Christmas / Santa Claus / St Nicholas